-Purposes and General Information: Student Activities emphasizes the holistic development of students through co-curricular experiential involvement, as well as provides professional advising support and resources for recognized student clubs and organizations at Galveston College.
+Purposes and General Information: Student Activities emphasizes the holistic development of students through cocurricular experiential involvement, as well as provides professional advising support and resources for recognized student clubs and organizations at Galveston College.

-Membership Requirements: Information about participation in any student organization may be obtained through the Student Activities Office located in Moody Hall Room 150.
-Copies of procedures for establishing a new student organization, student organization rules and regulations, and student organization advisory guidelines are also available in the Student Activities Office.
-The development of student organizations is determined by student interest.
+Membership Requirements: Information about participation in any student organization may be obtained through the Student Activities Office located in the Cheney Student Center, Room 100.
+Requirements and procedures for establishing a new student organization, student organization rules and regulations, and student organization advisory guidelines are also available in the Student Activities Office.
+The development of student organizations is determined by student interest and faculty sponsorship.
 Categories of organizations include: